Statement of Faith Emmanuel Baptist Church

 (John 10:27-29, I Corinthians 3:11-17, 5:1-5 and 11:30-32 and Hebrews 12:5-11).

-The Church: The church is composed of all those who have believed on the Lord Jesus Christ have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
-The purpose of the church is love God, love people and reach the lost.
-We accomplish this by prayer, study and application of the Bible, evangelism, discipleship, fellowship, ministry and worship.
+The New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of the church age, believers from every tribe, and tongue, and people, and nation.
+The church is composed of all those who have believed on the Lord Jesus Christ, have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
+The purpose of the church is to love, worship, and glorify God, love people, reach the lost and make disciples.
+We accomplish this by prayer, study, and application of the Bible, evangelism, discipleship, fellowship, ministry, and worship.

 Hell: Hell is the temporary holding place for lost souls, it is not purgatory.
 There is no such place called purgatory.